English vocabulary for recommending places to visit & see exercise

 Close

-12. Part of a question where you ask somebody what they 'like doing/seeing', is
+12. To ask somebody what they 'like doing/seeing', you start by saying

 Are you interested in: